 We also evaluate whether we are the primary beneficiary of each VIE and consolidate the VIE if we have both (i) the power to direct the economically significant activities of the entity and (ii) the obligation to absorb losses of, or the right to receive benefits from, the entity that could potentially be significant to the VIE.
 We consider the contractual agreements that define the ownership structure, distribution of profits and losses, risks, responsibilities, indebtedness, voting rights and board representation of the respective parties in determining whether we qualify as the primary beneficiary.
-We also consider all parties that have direct or implicit variable interests when determining whether we are the primary beneficiary.
-As required by ASC 810, management's assessment of whether we are the primary beneficiary of a VIE is continuously performed.
+We also consider all parties that have direct or implicit variable interests when determining whether we are the primary beneficiary of a VIE is continuously performed.